kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Warning: We recommend enabling this option only if you TRUST users with permission to create Ingress objects, as this may allow a user to add restricted configurations to the final nginx.conf file

-**This option will be defaulted to false in the next major release**

 ## annotations-risk-level

 Represents the risk accepted on an annotation.
 If the risk is, for instance `Medium`, annotations with risk High and Critical will not be accepted.